grafana/mimir/docs/internal/contributing/how-to-convert-config-to-per-tenant-limit.md

    The interface definition - which may need to be created - should be named `Limits` and define all related per-tenant config options.

    In the example PR, the config option was used in `pkg/frontend/querymiddleware/limits.go`.
-   Interface `querymiddleware.Limits` already existed, so we just added a new interface method:
+   Interface `querymiddleware.Limits` already existed, so we only needed to add a new interface method:

    ```go
     // ResultsCacheForUnalignedQueryEnabled returns whether to cache results for queries that are not step-aligned
     ResultsCacheForUnalignedQueryEnabled(userID string) bool
    ```

+   This interface method may also need to be added to test mocks.

    Then add the implementation of the interface method to the `validation.Overrides` struct in `pkg/util/validation/limits.go`: